Phoenix Peak (Colorado)

-Phoenix Peak is a 13902 ft mountain summit in the La Garita Mountains of the U.S. State of Colorado.
+Phoenix Peak is a 13902 ft mountain summit in the La Garita Mountains of the US State of Colorado.
 The mountain in Rio Grande National Forest straddles the border between Mineral County and the La Garita Wilderness in Saguache County.
 Phoenix Peak is the highest point in Mineral County, Colorado.
 The peak is located 6.8 mi north-northwest of the Mineral County Seat of Creede, Colorado.

 Mountain

 "Phoenix Peak" is the proposed name for this second highest officially unnamed summit in Colorado.
 The summit has also been called "Gwynedd Mountain" and "Creede Crest".